29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

   + Contact with robot is irrelevant
 #components.admonition(type: "note")[Only 1 mogo can be considered placed in each corner, even if 2 meet the requirements.]
 *Problems*
-- Mogos can be knocked over do mitigate effect of corner *Potential Solutions*
+- Mogos can be knocked over to mitigate effect of corner *Potential Solutions*
 - Driver can guard/defend the corner, especially as robot contact is irrelevant.
 *\<SC6\>*